VibeSlayer-code/EmotionSense-for-Core/README.md

 <div align="center">

 # 🧠 EmotionSense
-### A Hybrid Transformer-LSTM Based Emotion Classifier Built for 2025 Core Inductions
+### A Hybrid Transformer-LSTM Based Emotion Predictor Built for 2025 Core Inductions
 **By Vihaan Kanwar**
 _“Understand the unsaid.”_